catnuko/sanhimap/libs/sanhi/README.md

 # sanhi
-A 3d render engine inspired by threejs
+A 3d render engine inspired by threejs is the rendering engine for sanhi-map.
 # examples
 ```bash
 cd libs/sanhi